Automated Capability Evaluation of Foundation Models: Experiments

 For evaluation, we use the \texttt{Inspect} framework \citep{inspect}, which dynamically generates evaluation scripts based on the task-solving instructions and scoring method defined in each capability's \texttt{Python class}.
 For Mathematics, we adopt a binary scoring scheme: the subject model receives a score of 1 if its solution matches the reference solution, and 0 otherwise.

-Using the above procedure we generate a benchmark of 78 distinct capabilities spanning 10 diverse mathematical areas.
-The complete list of areas and capabilities is provided in Appendix~\ref{app:capability_scores}.
-Although our framework does not require prior task generation and evaluation, to facilitate experimentation and analysis, we generated a total of 8,529 tasks, ranging from 80 to 120 tasks per capability (an average of 109 tasks per capability).
-This benchmark could provide a more comprehensive and fine-grained evaluation of a model's capabilities compared to manually designed benchmarks such as MATH \citep{hendrycks2021measuring}.
+Following this procedure, we generate a benchmark of \capcount distinct capabilities spanning 10 diverse mathematical areas.
+Although ACE does not require pre-generated task sets, for the purposes of experimentation and analysis we generated \taskcount tasks, with 27 tasks per capability on average.
+Experiments proceed in four stages: (i) coverage and task validity, (ii) capability benchmarking, (iii) validation of latent-space structure, and (iv) adaptive evaluation that approximates the capability function with active learning.